JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 }
 ```

 You can specify for which build types to create binaries.
-In the following example, only the `debug` executable is created.
+In the following example, only the `debug` executable is created:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">